cmoore1776/x264-benchmark/readme.md

 ## interpreting output

-The benchmark encodes a 10-second action clip from Heroes of the Storm at 6000K ([Twitch's maximum recommended bitrate](https://stream.twitch.tv/encoding/)) and at various resolutions, framerates, and presets.
+The benchmark encodes a 10-second action clip from 3DMark Skydiver at 6000K ([Twitch's maximum recommended bitrate](https://stream.twitch.tv/encoding/)) and at various resolutions, framerates, and presets.
 It then outputs the encoding speed as a multiple of framerate.
 This is meant to indicate how likely your system will be able to encode at those settings.

 Combinations that can run in < 10s should be safe to stream at.